History of the Sri Lanka national cricket team: 2010s

 lowest by any team in a T20I match.
-Sri Lanka chased this easy target by 5 overs, which also earns Biggest victory in terms of balls remaining in all T20I.
+Sri Lanka chased this easy target within 5 overs, which also earns biggest victory in terms of balls remaining in all T20I.

 In the very next match against England, beat Sri Lanka by 6 wickets with courtesy of unbeaten 116 by Alex Hales.
 Sri Lanka batted first and scored 189/4.
 Mahela scored 89 runs.
 England always maintained the required run rate very well, which gave them a fast hitting in last few overs.
 England scored 190/4 in 19.2 and won the match.

 The last group match was a thrilling match for both teams, where Sri Lanka came as the favorites to win the match.
 Skipper Chandimal was out of play due to some injuries, so Lasith Malinga captained the match.
 By batting first, Sri Lanka scored only 119 all out, Mahela scored 25 runs as the best batsman.
 Blackcaps came to the crease as the favorites to win the match, because 120 is not a huge task at all to them as smashers - Brendon McCullum, Martin Guptill, Ross Taylor, and Corey Anderson.
 During the match, Anderson was injured and so New Zealand played with only 10 players in batting.
 New Zealand started pretty well with Guptill and Kane Williamson.
 At this time, Malinga decided to go with Rangana Herath, who turned the match in nowhere.
 Herath ball Guptill and he lunges forward to push to mid-on.
 Sets off for a single straight away but his partner is not at all interested.
 The bowler is wise to the mistake, rushes across to his right and cuts the ball in its path and sends in a rocket throw and Sangakkara whips the bails off.
 After this run-out, it wall all Herath.
 He stumped skipper McCullum, then caught Ross Taylor to lbw.
 Next, Herath bowled James Neesham in first ball he faced.
 He then captured Luke Ronchi for lbw, and New Zealand were never in the game.
 Finally New Zealand all out for just 60 runs, which is the lowest score by a test playing nation in Twenty20 Internationals.
 Herath finished with 5 wickets for 3 runs, earned him Man-of-the-match.
 With this win, Sri Lanka moved their fourth consecutive World T20 semi-finals.